makanaraini/Climate-Resilient-Agricultural-Planning-Tool---CFC-2024/README.md

 - [Watson Studio](https://cloud.ibm.com/catalog/services/watson-studio) - Watson Studio was used for collaborative development, data preprocessing, and model training.
 Our team utilized Watson Studio’s integrated development environment to analyze agricultural datasets and train our machine learning models in a scalable and efficient way.

-- [Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) - Natural Language Understanding is embedded within watsonx Assistant to analyze user input in local languages and dialects, providing accurate responses about farming practices.
-It processes farmer inquiries and converts them into actionable insights, allowing seamless communication between the AI and farmers in rural areas.

-- [Language Translator](https://cloud.ibm.com/catalog/services/language-translator) - Language Translator was implemented to enable multilingual support in our platform, making it accessible to a broader audience across Eastern Africa.
-This tool helps translate localized content and AI-generated insights into various regional languages such as Swahili, Amharic, and Somali, enhancing user engagement.

 ### Solution architecture